ros2/ros2_documentation/source/Tutorials/URDF/Adding-Physical-and-Collision-Properties-to-a-URDF-Model.rst

 * You can also specify an origin in the same way as a subelement of the collision tag (as with the visual).

 In many cases, you’ll want the collision geometry and origin to be exactly the same as the visual geometry and origin.
-However, there are two main cases where you wouldn’t.
+However, there are two main cases where you wouldn’t:

- * Quicker Processing - Doing collision detection for two meshes is a lot more computational complex than for two simple geometries.
+ * **Quicker Processing**.
+Doing collision detection for two meshes is a lot more computational complex than for two simple geometries.
    Hence, you may want to replace the meshes with simpler geometries in the collision element.
- * Safe Zones - You may want to restrict movement close to sensitive equipment.
+ * **Safe Zones**.
+You may want to restrict movement close to sensitive equipment.
    For instance, if we didn’t want anything to collide with R2D2’s head, we might define the collision geometry to be a cylinder encasing his head to prevent anything from getting too close to his head.

 Physical Properties